Exclusive: Exxon Mobil breaks with past, bulks up energy trading to boost profit

 This month, Exxon hired former BHP Billiton Plc (BLT.L) trader Nelson Lee as an international crude trader, the people familiar with the matter said.
 In 2014, Lee orchestrated BHP’s first-ever crude exports by maintaining the lightly refined oil met criteria for an exportable product.
 The deals helped usher in the end to a U.S. prohibition on crude exports more than a year later.

 The company has also added crude, products and liquefied natural gas specialists to London and Singapore offices.
-It recently hired Paul Butcher, a trader who has worked at BP Plc (BP.L), Glencore and Vitol [VITOLV.UL], to advise on North Sea markets and accounting for trading transactions.
+It recently hired Paul Butcher, a trader who has worked at BP Plc (BP.L), Glencore and Vitol, to advise on North Sea markets and accounting for trading transactions.

 “Paul is known for being a very aggressive, old school crude trader.
 Exxon would have never hired a risk taker of that scale in the old days.
 The fact that he is consulting them shows they are considering changes in trading very seriously,” said a trading house executive who knows Butcher.